DataDog/datadog-ci/src/commands/deployment/README.md

 ### `correlate`

-The `correlate` command "connects" the CD deployments with a CI pipeline.
+The `correlate` command "connects" a GitOps deployment with the CI pipeline of the application repository.
 If you are using `datadog-ci deployment mark` then you do not need to use this command and the correlation will happen automatically.
 This command does not work for every setup, check the section [when to call the command][#When-to-call-the-command] for more details.